Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 ### Build

-To build your own version of the demo you can launch the provided gradle script from the command line or from the IDE itself.
+To build your own version of the demo you can launch the provided Gradle script from the command line or from the IDE itself.
 As an example you can build and install a debug version of the application in an emulator (or device) by running
 ```
 gradlew installDebug